okta/okta-sdk-dotnet/docs/ResourceSetApi.md

 Create a Resource Set

-Creates a new resource set
+Creates a new Resource Set

 ### Example
 ```csharp